MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli-windows.md

 * `https://azcliprod.blob.core.windows.net/`

 ### Migrate to 64-bit CLI
-Starting from 2.xx, Azure CLI also releases 64-bit version which is recommended for better performance.
+Starting from 2.51.0, Azure CLI also provides 64-bit version which is recommended for better performance.

 If you are using 32-bit version, you can migrate to 64-bit version by following these steps:
 1. Check your current CLI version and installed extensions by running `az --version`.
-2. If the extension folder `~\.azure\cliextensions` exists, backup it by renaming it.
+2. If the extension folder `%userprofile%\.azure\cliextensions` exists, backup it by renaming.
 This folder will be created again after migration.
-3. Download and install 64-bit version from [here](https://aka.ms/installazurecliwindowsx64).
+3. Download and install latest 64-bit version from [here](https://aka.ms/installazurecliwindowsx64).
 Please note that this will uninstall 32-bit version automatically.
 4. Install extensions by running `az extension add --name <extension> --version <version>`.

-If you have any issue after migration, you can roll back to 32-bit version by uninstalling 64-bit version, installing 32-bit one and restoring the extension folder.
+If you have any issue after migration, you can uninstall the 64-bit version and reinstall 32-bit one, then restore the extension folder.

 ## Uninstall